 In Sudan, the challenges children face are enormous.
 Because of ongoing conflict, many children live under the threat of violence, as well as the possibility of exploitation and abuse.
 They also often face food and water shortages, inadequate or non-existent healthcare and little hope for an education.
-As a result, Sudan has one of the lowest life expectancies in the world, and one of the highest infant mortality rates.
+As a result, Sudan has one of the highest infant mortality rates.
+Many children are now growing up in a world that has only known violence and fear.

 people live there